 South Australia is one of the few places in the world - and the only place in Australia - where you can get up close and personal with the great white.
 The sharks are protected in South Australia, and the crystal clear waters of the Neptune Islands Group (Ron and Valerie Taylor) Marine Park are one of the best spots to see them in their natural habitat.

-Great whites, which can grow to 6m long, weigh more than 2,000kg and have a mouth filled with razor-sharp teeth up to 7.5cm long, are drawn to the waters of the Neptune Islands Group (Ron and Valerie Taylor) Marine Park by the large breeding colonies of protected New Zealand fur seals.
-The Neptune Islands host around half the Australian population and are the state’s most important nursery for New Zealand fur seal pups.
+Great whites, which can grow to 6m long, weigh more than 2,000kg and have a mouth filled with razor-sharp teeth up to 7.5cm long, are drawn to the waters of the Neptune Islands Group (Ron and Valerie Taylor) Marine Park by the large breeding colonies of protected long-nosed fur seals.
+The Neptune Islands host around half the Australian population and are the state’s most important nursery for long-nosed fur seal pups.